GA-Dallas/The_FERN_Stack/README.md

    - Unlike the `.once()` method, `.on()` initializes an ongoing subscription to Firebase that always listens for the event type we specify; *"we call it and forget it"*
 3. Just like `once()`, `.on()` returns a `Promise` we can handle with JavaScript's `.then()` or `.catch()` for success and failure repectively
 4. For the `value` event type, we'll get the initial [`snapShot`](https://firebase.google.com/docs/reference/js/firebase.database.DataSnapshot?authuser=0) stored at whatever we pass to `.ref()`, and then trigger again each time the data changes.
 That `snapshot` gets passed to the annonymous callback function we pass into `.then()`
-5. We then use Firebase's [`.forEach()`](https://firebase.google.com/docs/reference/js/firebase.database.DataSnapshot?authuser=0#foreach), to enumerate the `top-level` children from our `snapshot` thus providing access to each `childSnapshot` in our `snapshot`
+5. We then use Firebase's [`.forEach()`](https://firebase.google.com/docs/reference/js/firebase.database.DataSnapshot?authuser=0#foreach), to enumerate the `top-level` children from our `snapshot` thus providing access to each `childSnapshot`
-6. `.forEach()` takes a callback as an argument so we can perform an action on each `childSnapshot`; in this case, we're creating a new object for each `childSnapshot` and pushing it into an array
+6. `.forEach()` takes a callback as an argument so we can perform an action on each `childSnapshot`; in this case, we're creating a new object literal for each `childSnapshot` and pushing it into an array
-7. With all of this in place, we can update state with a new array each time a change pertaining to the event we specify is detected. (i.e. ... "value", "child_added", "child_changed" ...etc)
+7. With all of this in place, we can update state with a new array each time a change pertaining to the event we specify is detected. (i.e. ... `"value"`, `"child_added"`, `"child_changed"` ...etc)

 <hr>